Carrot Milk (Gajar Ka Doodh)

 Smooth paste made.

-Transfer 1 liter of whole milk and 2 cloves to a pan and heat over medium heat until the milk comes to a boil.
+Now transfer 1 liter of whole milk and 2 cloves to a pan and heat over medium heat until the milk starts to boils.
 Stir frequently to avoid scorching at the bottom of the pan.

 Milk and cloves heating in a pan.

-Add the carrot paste and cook for 10-12 minutes on low heat.
-Stir frequently.
+Add the carrot paste to the pan and stir well.
+Cook for 10-12 minutes, stirring frequently.

 Carrot puree added to the pan.

-Add ½ teaspoon cardamom powder and ¼ cup sugar and cook for another 3-4 minutes.
+Now add ยฝ teaspoon cardamom powder and ยผ cup sugar to the pan and mix well.
+Cook for 3-4 minutes.

 Ground cardamom added to the pan.

-Pour gajar ka doodh into serving glasses, garnish with slivered almonds and pistachios, and dried edible flowers, and serve hot.
+Pour gajar ka doodh into serving glasses.
+Garnish it with some slivered almonds, pistachios, and dried edible flowers, and serve hot.

-Note – You can strain the milk if you don’t like bits of carrot coming into your mouth.
+Note – You can strain the milk using a mesh strainer if you don’t like bits of carrot coming into your mouth.

 You can also serve it chilled if you wish to.